Anti-Mormonism

 An anti-Mormon political cartoon from the late 19th century.

 Anti-Mormonism refers to individuals, literature, and media that are opposed to the beliefs, adherents, or institutions of Mormonism and the Latter Day Saint movement as a whole.
 It may include hostility, prejudice, discrimination, persecution, and violent physical attacks targeting Mormons and the Latter Day Saint movement.

 Opposition to Mormonism began before the first Latter Day Saint church was established in 1830 and continues to the present day.
 The most vocal and strident opposition occurred during the 19th century, particularly the forced expulsion from Missouri following the 1838 Mormon War, during the Utah War of the 1850s, and in the second half of the century when the practice of polygamy in Utah Territory was widely condemned by the majority of Americans.
 Opponents of polygamy believed that polygamy forced wives into submission to their husbands and some described polygamy as a form of slavery.

 A caricature of Brigham Young's wives, published in Puck following his death in 1877.

-The largest denomination in the Latter Day Saint movement is the Church of Jesus Christ of Latter-day Saints (LDS Church).
 Modern-day opposition generally takes the form of websites, podcasts, videos or other media primarily criticizing the LDS Church, or protests at its large gatherings, such as its semiannual general conference, outside of Latter-day Saint pageants, or at events surrounding the construction of new temples.
 Scholars hold that the church's historical claims are false, while some non-Latter-day Saint Christians teach that the faith is non-Christian.
 Critics claim that it is a religion based on fraud or deceit on the part of its past and present leaders.

 Most Americans accept Mormonism as a valid faith, and in 2012, the US presidential candidate Mitt Romney's membership in the LDS Church was described as "non-issue" in that year's election.
-Despite this, the percentage of Americans who stated that they would not be willing to vote for a Mormon president had increased from 25% in 2008 (Romney's first candidacy) to 34% in 2012.
+Despite this, the percentage of Americans who stated that they would be less likely to vote for a Mormon president had increased from 25% in 2008 (Romney's first candidacy) to 34% in 2012.

 The FBI began tracking anti-Mormon hate crimes in the United States in 2015 and have noted an increase in incidents over time (through 2019).